Bob Dornan

-Robert Kenneth Dornan (born April 3, 1933) is an American politician and actor from California.
-A Republican, Dornan served in the United States House of Representatives from 1977 to 1983 and from 1985 to 1997.
-He has become well known for publicly outing Republican U.S. Representative Steve Gunderson as gay on the House of Representatives floor in 1994.
-He unsuccessfully sought the Republican nomination for president of the United States in 1996.
+Robert Kenneth Dornan (born April 3, 1933) is an American actor, radio talk show host, combat veteran, and Republican politician from California.
+Dornan represented two Southern California districts in the United States House of Representatives from 1977 to 1983 and from 1985 to 1997, where he became known as a "leading firebrand" on the party's conservative wing.
+He unsuccessfully sought the Republican nomination for the United States Senate in 1982 and for President of the United States in 1996.

 A former actor and television and radio talk show host, Dornan had a flair for the dramatic that drew supporters and detractors well beyond his congressional district.
 Though never a major power in Washington, he became one of the most well-known members of the House of Representatives as a participant in televised "special orders" speeches and was described as "one of the leading firebrands among American politicians".
+He has become well known for publicly outing fellow Republican U.S. Representative Steve Gunderson as gay on the House of Representatives floor in 1994.

 Early life

 Dornan was born in New York City, the son of Gertrude (McFadden) Dornan (1900–1967) and Harry Joseph Dornan (1892–1975).
 In New York, Dornan's mother had been a vaudeville performer as part of an act called the McFadden Sisters and a Ziegfeld Follies showgirl, and had performed under the stage name Bara Wilkes; her sister was the wife of actor Jack Haley.
-Harry Dornan owned a haberdashery, and after moving to California, he became a real estate entrepreneur in West Los Angeles and was active in harness racing, a pastime in which many celebrities participated during the 1940s and 1950s.
-Robert Dornan was able to take advantage of his family's entertainment industry experience and connections after he embarked on his own acting and talk show career, and make use of celebrity endorsements and campaign contributions to launch his political career.
+Harry Dornan owned a haberdashery.
+After moving to California, he became a real estate entrepreneur in West Los Angeles.
+He was active in harness racing, a pastime in which many celebrities participated during the 1940s and 1950s.
+Robert Dornan took advantage of his family's entertainment industry experience and connections after he embarked on his own acting and talk show career.
+He used celebrity endorsements and campaign contributions to launch his political career.

 Dornan attended Loyola University of Los Angeles (later renamed Loyola Marymount University) from 1950 to 1953.
 At age 19, Robert joined the United States Air Force.
 He became a fighter pilot, and during his time in the Air Force, he survived two emergency parachute ejections and two "dead stick" forced landings (including one of an F-100).
 He was on active duty until 1958, and attained the rank of captain.
 He served in the California Air National Guard and Air Force Reserve until retiring in 1975.
 Dornan also served as a combat journalist and photographer on several missions in Vietnam, Laos, and Cambodia during the Vietnam War and flew relief flights into Biafra.